-Apprenticeship Training: Apprenticeship training prepares the student for employment in various trades through structured programs underneath a journeyman in that trade, approved at the state and national levels by the Bureau of Apprenticeship and Training, U.S. Department of Labor.
+Apprenticeship Training: Apprenticeship training prepares the student for employment in various trades through structured programs underneath a journeyman in that trade, approved at the state and national levels by the Office of Apprenticeship, Employment and Training Administration, U.S. Department of Labor.

-Generally, these programs require individuals to have completed the high school equivalency, but concurrent enrollment is sometimes possible.
+The Department of Labor requires individuals to have completed the high school equivalency.
 Each individual program is designed to enhance post-release employment opportunities by providing individuals with the ability to obtain marketable, in-demand employment skills.
 Programs follow standardized work processes with related trade instruction, which teaches specific job skills and leads to a Department of Labor apprenticeship certificate.